Error Handling

 Possible Causes

-• Lead ID is incorrect or malformed
+• Prospect ID is incorrect or malformed

-• Lead was not created successfully
+• Prospect was not created successfully

 Resolution